LauraMansier/lauramansier.github.io/Pages/Scientificdesign.md

 header_img: /Pictures/Banner1.png
 ---

-Below you can find a selection of the scientific designs I have created, including infographics, visual abstracts, project logos and videos.
+Below you can find a selection of the scientific designs I have created, including infographics, visual abstracts, posters, project logos and videos.
 Please reach out if you are interested in working with me for the creation of something similar.

 # Infographics